It’s A Wonderful Life of Advice

 ‘Actually I was just up here to get a phone signal,’ George confessed.
 ‘But, uh, Clarence – how did you know my name?’

 ‘Oh, that’s easy.
-I looked you up on unbiased.co.uk.
+I found you in moments by clicking the link at the foot of this page.
 Have a merry Christmas, George.’

 ‘Same to you, Clarence.
 Merry Christmas, Bradford Fells!’